 Cleaning and Disinfecting Practices

-In all CoreCivic facilities, staff adhere to the CDC recommendations for cleaning and disinfection during the COVID-19 response.
+In all CoreCivic facilities, staff follow protocols for cleaning and disinfection formulated by considering a number of factors including guidance from the CDC, state and local health authorities, and our government partners.
 This will include cleaning and disinfecting surfaces, objects and shared equipment that are frequently touched or used by staff members and those entrusted to our care.
 Our facilities use commercial cleaners and EPA-registered disinfectants that are effective against the virus that causes COVID-19, following label instructions to ensure their safe and effective use.
 We have adequate supplies to support these intensified cleaning and disinfecting practices

 Personal Protective Equipment (PPE)